catyacapustina/catyacapustina/README.md

-### Hi there, I'm Kate Kapustina - aka catyacapustina 👋
+### Hi there, I'm Kate Kapustina - catyacapustina 👋
 Here are some ideas to get you started:

 - 🔭 I’m currently working at Yandex Technologies.